Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 | B           |3            | ramesn           |2            |
 | C           |3            | ramen           |3            |

+#### Interpretation:

+This query identifies the most popular item for each customer based on their order history.

+#### Output:

+A's favorite is ramen, B's is sushi and curry, and C's is ramen.

+#### Business Insight:

+This data can help in personalizing customer experiences, perhaps by suggesting favorite items or introducing new dishes similar to their preferences.

 ### 6. Which item was purchased first by the customer after they became a member?
 ```sql
 with first_purchase as (select s.customer_id , m.join_date , s.order_date ,s.product_id , row_number() over(partition by s.customer_id order by s.order_date) as row_numbr from sales s join members m on s.customer_id = m.customer_id where s.order_date > m.join_date)